vxern/silesian/README.md

   - `wen` - Wencel
   - `pol` - Approximation using Polish orthography
   - `ces` - Approximation using Czech orthography
+- Categories
+  - 🌿 - Botany (Plants)
+  - 🍄 - Mycology (Mushrooms)
+  - 🐴 - Zoology (Animals)
+  - ✝️ - Theology (Religion, belief, etc)
+  - ⚙️ - Technical (broadly)
+- Miscellaneous
+  - ✍️ - Hand-written; might be difficult to read and/or parse
+- Availability
+  - 💵 - Paid resource
+  - 🧩 - Physical item
 - Requests
   - `missing` - A given piece of information is missing.
 (Please help out in locating it)
   - `unknown` - A given piece of information is unknown.
 (Please help out in finding it out)
-- Other
-  - 💵 - Paid resource
-  - 🧩 - Physical item

 </details>